BrandonXu6106/obsidianpublish/content/posts/aigc/bias-bug.md

 Even more interestingly, a study done at Dartmouth[^2] showed that random volunteers, when given the same information as the COMPAS algorithm, achieved a nearly identical accuracy of identifying the rate of recidivism.

 This is interesting.
 This means that either COMPAS is accurate or holds the exact same biases as we do as a society.
-Unfortunately, this is a problem that I don’t think we can solve, so we don’t have a solid definition as to what makes an algorithm [[fairness|fair]].
+Unfortunately, this is a problem that I don’t think we can solve, so we don’t have a solid definition as to what makes an algorithm [[../../thoughts/fairness.md|fair]].
 But what is clear, is that there is bias in play here, whether that be through the police, the companies, the actual algorithm, or society itself.
 This bias is what causes that “subjectivity” and “garbage in.”
 This is what is preventing us from making ‘fairer’ AI and applying AI to more tasks.

 ### The inevitability of bias

 The point is, unless we work to prevent, catch, and deter bias, it will inevitably occur.
-One of the biggest problems in the field of AI is that so many of the models exist in a [[black box|black box]], meaning that its inner workings are only known by a select few.
+One of the biggest problems in the field of AI is that so many of the models exist in a [[black box|black box](../../thoughts/black%20box.md), meaning that its inner workings are only known by a select few.
 This makes it near impossible to identify and train out bias.
 Machine intelligence will become almost integral to our lives, becoming less visible in the process, and AI’s bias bug will get harder to beat.
 Our time to act is now.

 ## What we can do

 > So?
 What can we, as the next generation, do to help?

-First, we need to build a [better understanding](explainability.md) of how the AI systems we are building work.
-Through this understanding, we can better [trust](trust.md) and, as a result, effectively manage the emerging generation of AI.
+First, we need to build a [better understanding](../../thoughts/explainability.md) of how the AI systems we are building work.
+Through this understanding, we can better [trust](../../thoughts/trust.md) and, as a result, effectively manage the emerging generation of AI.
 So, don’t be afraid to learn that programming language you heard about.
 Read up on how that cool translation algorithm works.

 Secondly, we need to diversify.
 Diversify not only in the sense of having better representation in datasets, but in tech.
 Next time you pitch a new product, or create a new project, ask yourself this:

 > “How many people have you considered before you make that decision?”

-Let's [design for all](Design%20Justice.md).
+Let's [design for all](../../thoughts/Design%20Justice.md).
 Consider people of different ethnic groups, sexualities, income, just to name a few.
 By having more representation in these teams, AI can cater to more than just that select group of people who are western, educated, and rich.
 Instead, by bringing in a fresh perspective on the problems that these teams are trying to tackle, they can create innovation that benefits a whole range of communities.

 With increased diversity and representation, the Google Photo misidentification problem never would have happened.
 Together, we can help to build a future where diversity is no longer an issue in both machine learning models and tech, but society too.
 Where we don’t just use AI mindlessly but understand it and use it in such a way that it helps to empower humanity.
 Where we can work towards a future where we can begin to trust the more subjective decisions that an AI can make.